too much too little

 the problem with final thoughts

-There is one final flaw: NH likes to put things in perspective.
-Something happens, say, an unplanned trip to a waterfall, and when the episode is over, NH doesn’t just leave it at that.
+There is one final flaw: Hudson likes to put things in perspective.
+Something happens, say, an unplanned trip to a waterfall, but when the episode is over, Hudson doesn’t just leave it at that.
 Instead, she gives us her opinion, a moral of the story if you will.
-We already know that the trip to the waterfall was a good idea, but we get it summed up once more: „Sometimes it can rewarding to make a spontaneous change of plans!“
+Something along the lines of: “Sometimes it can rewarding to make a spontaneous change of plans!”

 I don’t think this is necessary at all.